-Sheriff: Student airlifted after stabbing at Oklahoma school
+Police: Boy repeatedly stabs girl during school assembly

 - 5 take-aways from primary election, a night of firsts

+School officials also did not immediately return phone calls for comment, but the school posted a brief statement on its Facebook page .

+“There was an incident at the High School Assembly this morning at the Auditorium.
+The situation is under control, all students are safe,” the statement said.

+The school has just over than 800 students, according to Oklahoma State Department of Education online records.
 Luther is a town of about 1,200 people about 25 miles (40 kilometers) northeast of Oklahoma City.
-Town Manager Sherrie Pidcock says the incident happened on the first day of school.